HuiZeng/BIQA_Toolbox/README.md

       url       = {http://arxiv.org/abs/1708.08190},
     }

-This Toolbox also aims to provide relatively fair benchmark performances of several popular CNN architectures and some classical blind image quality assessment (BIQA) methods using hand-crafted features on four representative image quality assessment (IQA) datasets.
+This Toolbox also aims to provide relatively fair benchmark performances of several popular CNN architectures and some classical blind image quality assessment (BIQA) methods using hand-crafted features on four representative image quality assessment (IQA) datasets, using the same training and testing splits.

 #### Main functions